kauemurakami/minimals_state_manager/README.md

     )
     ```

-    MinController, this class is an abstraction for creating state
+  MinController, this is an abstraction for creating state
-    controllers that use Flutter's ChangeNotifier class and implement
+    controllers that use Flutter ChangeNotifier class and implement
     the WidgetsBindingObserver mixin.
 This allows controllers to react
     to changes in the application lifecycle, as well as notify observers
     when state changes occur.
 The class has methods to handle application